Sundarrajan2005/GAS-LEAK-DETECTION-SYSTEM-USING-GAS-SENSOR/README.md

 ## Theory :

 The Arduino Uno is powered by the ATmega328P, an 8-bit microcontroller that runs at 16 MHz.
 It has 32 KB of flash memory, 2 KB of SRAM, and 1 KB of EEPROM.
 The board has 14 digital I/O pins (of which 6 can be used as PWM outputs) and 6 analog input pins.
-These pins allow the board to interface with various sensors, actuators, and other devices.
-The Arduino Uno can be powered via a USB connection or an external power supply.
-The board has a built-in voltage regulator to manage power from 7 to 12 volts.
-The board is programmable using the Arduino IDE (Integrated Development Environment), which supports a simplified version of C/C++.
+These pins allow the board to interface with various sensors, actuators, and other devices.The Arduino Uno can be powered via a USB connection or an external power supply.
+The board has a built-in voltage regulator to manage power from 7 to 12 volts.The board is programmable using the Arduino IDE (Integrated Development Environment), which supports a simplified version of C/C++.
 The code, known as a "sketch," is uploaded to the board via a USB connection.
 The Uno has a USB-B port, which is used for communication with a computer.
 The USB connection also powers the board when connected.
 The board includes a reset button that restarts the microcontroller, useful during programming and troubleshooting.
 The In-Circuit Serial Programming (ICSP) header allows for low-level programming of the microcontroller or firmware updates.
 The Uno has a built-in LED on pin 13, commonly used for simple tests and debugging.

-Procedure:
+## Procedure:
 Step 1: Set Up the Tinkercad Environment
 3. Log in to Tinkercad: Open Tinkercad in your web browser and log in to your account.
 4. Create a New Circuit: In the Tinkercad dashboard, click on "Circuits" and then select "Create New Circuit."